Meet the artistic team

 Fiona Blackburn, Artistic Director

-Fiona Blackburn’s eclectic musical career has included: performing as a classically trained soloist and recording artist; teaching voice and adjudicating festivals; conducting choirs and educating in classrooms.
-From the University of British Columbia, Fiona earned a BMus in voice performance, a BEd in secondary music, and an MMus in choral conducting.
-She has sung and toured with some of Canada’s leading ensembles, orchestras & opera companies, and she has recorded two albums of Celtic music, which have received rave reviews and international airplay.
+Fiona Blackburn’s eclectic musical career has included: performing as a classically trained soloist and recording artist; teaching voice; adjudicating festivals and leading workshops.
+From the University of British Columbia, Fiona earned: a Bachelor of Music in voice performance; a Bachelor of Education in secondary music; and a Master of Music in choral conducting.

-Fiona even performed for five summers on an Alaskan cruise ship!
-For almost two decades, Fiona has enjoyed working with choral singers of all ages.
-She has been the Artistic Director of the British Columbia Girls Choir since its inception and is excited to lead the next generation of girls towards achieving excellence – both on and off the stage.
+Fiona has been the Artistic Director of the British Columbia Girls Choir since its inception and is excited to lead the next generation of girls towards achieving excellence – both on and off the stage.

 Eric Hominick, Accompanist

 Eric Hominick studied piano at the Royal Conservatory of Music under Reginald Godden, and with William Tritt at Dalhousie University, before pursuing a voice degree there.
 He was hired by Jon Washburn in 1983 to accompany his choirs at Vancouver Community College, where he has remained on staff for over 35 years, currently playing for choirs and the classical voice department there.